Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Additional results and details

 We arrived at our final subword opt-350m model by first fine-tuning on C4 (threshold 0.90), then Subtitle (threshold 0.75), then BOLT, and finally Daily.
 At each step, we tuned hyperparameters using Optuna \cite{optuna_2019} for the equivalent of 2 GPU days on an A100 GPU.

 We used a warmup stable decay (WSD) learning rate scheduler \cite{hu_wsd}.
 We optimized with respect to loss on held out sentences in Daily, BOLT, and Forum.
 The held out sentences were in a 1:1:2 proportion for Daily, BOLT, and Forum respectively to balance the influence of the written and spoken text genres.
+We used an 8-bit version of the AdamW optimizer.

 Fine-tuning examples were single sentences in mixed case with punctuation and started with the model's default start token of \texttt{</s>}.
-For C4 and Subtitle, we tuned using 4\,M sentences chosen at random from the C4 0.90 and Subtitle 0.75 datasets.
-For Daily and BOLT we used all the training data from the datasets.
+For C4 and Subtitle, we tuned hyperparameters using four million sentences chosen at random from the C4 0.90 and Subtitle 0.75 datasets to allow a more thorough search of the parameter space in the allotted time.
+Once we selected hyperparameters, we trained the model using the entire dataset.
+For Daily and BOLT we used all the training data from the datasets for both hyperparameter tuning and training.

-We tuned the following hyperparameters, allowing each to vary within the range given: \begin{itemize}[left=0mm,labelsep=1mm,parsep=0mm] \item \textbf{Dropout} --- Dropout rate during fine-tuning, [0.0, 0.75]. \item \textbf{Warmup steps} --- Number of warmup steps in the WSD learning rate scheduler, [0, 1000]. \item \textbf{Stable} --- Proportion of the non-warmup steps in the WSD scheduler that were at a stable (fixed) learning rate, [0.0, 1.0]. \item \textbf{Learning rate} --- Learning rate for the stable phase of the WSD scheduler, [1e-9, 1e-3]. \item \textbf{Weight decay} --- Weight decay during training, [1e-4, 1.0]. \item \textbf{Batch size} --- Training batch size, 1120, 2240, 3360, 4480, 5600, 6720, 7840, or 8960.
-The batch size was chosen to maximize the memory utilization of an A100 GPU with 40\,GB of memory and assuming final model training was done using distributed data parallel (DDP) processes on four GPUs. \item \textbf{Epochs} --- Training epochs over a dataset.
+We tuned the following hyperparameters, allowing each to vary within the given ranges: \begin{itemize}[left=0mm,labelsep=1mm,parsep=0mm] \item \textbf{Dropout} --- Dropout rate during fine-tuning, [0.0, 0.75]. \item \textbf{Warmup steps} --- Number of warmup steps in the WSD learning rate scheduler, [0, 1000]. \item \textbf{Stable} --- Proportion of the non-warmup steps in the WSD scheduler that were at a stable (fixed) learning rate, [0.0, 1.0]. \item \textbf{Learning rate} --- Learning rate for the stable phase of the WSD scheduler, [1e-9, 1e-3]. \item \textbf{Weight decay} --- Weight decay during training, [1e-4, 1.0]. \item \textbf{Batch size} --- Training batch size, 1120, 2240, 3360, 4480, 5600, 6720, 7840, or 8960.
+The batch size was chosen to maximize the memory utilization of an A100 GPU with 40\,GB of memory and assuming final model training was done using distributed data parallel (DDP) on four GPUs. \item \textbf{Epochs} --- Training epochs over a dataset.
 We fixed the training epochs to 1 for C4 and Subtitle.
-We allowed it to be in [1, 20] for BOLT and Daily. \end{itemize}
+We allowed the training epochs to be in [1, 20] for BOLT and Daily. \end{itemize}

-\cref{table_hyper_subword} shows the resulting tuned hyperparameter values for each phase of our curriculum adaptation of the opt-350m LLM.
+\cref{table_hyper_subword} shows the tuned hyperparameter values as well as the average dev set perplexity for each step of our adaptation of opt-350m.
+Each step of the fine-tuning curriculum lowered the perplexity on the dev sets.
+However, we found simply tuning in one-step on a combination of BOLT and Daily yielded the best results, reducing the perplexity of the original opt-350m model from 2.30 to 2.07 (a 10\% relative improvement).